mierzwid/gap-workshop/exercise-03-instance-setup/README.md

 }
 ```

 OK!
-Now instance configuration is done.
-Now it's time for running command:
+Since instance configuration is done it's time for running the command:

 `./gradlew instanceSetup`

-Let's see what is happening on our HDD.
-In our project folder we can see now `.instance` directory.
+Let's see what is happening on our filesystem.
+In our project folder, we can see now `.instance` directory.
 It contains all the AEM author files.
-It there would be a publish, we would see its files as well.
+If there would be a publish, we would see its files as well.

 Frankly speaking, there is a lot more happening behind the scene.
 GAP is altering startup scripts, monitoring startup process, etc.
-When instance is up, then GAP is pre-installing CRX packages and performing instance configuration steps (provisioning).
+When an instance is up, then the GAP is pre-installing CRX packages and performing instance configuration steps (provisioning).

-Now we need to wait couple of minutes (5-10) - it is good time for a break.
+Now we need to wait a couple of minutes (5-10) - it is a good time for a break.

 ## Interactive logs monitoring

-Instead of manually looking for error entries in logs, GAP could do that automatically and in interactive manner.
+Instead of manually looking for error entries in logs, GAP could do that automatically and in an interactive manner.

 Simply run: